amithraj1823/Design-Implementation-of-Bus-Inversion-Coding-system-for-minimizing-switched-capacitance/README.md

 The system supports both encoding and decoding operations, controlled via a select line, and operates synchronously with a clock signal.

 🎯 Objectives
-1.Implement a bus encoding mechanism to reduce bit transitions.
+1. Implement a bus encoding mechanism to reduce bit transitions.
-2.Use a select line to switch between encoding and decoding modes.
+2. Use a select line to switch between encoding and decoding modes.
-3.Design a synchronous system with clock-driven input and output.
+3. Design a synchronous system with clock-driven input and output.
-4.Provide a Verilog-based modular design suitable for FPGA/ASIC implementation.
+4. Provide a Verilog-based modular design suitable for FPGA/ASIC implementation.